 On this volcanic retreat, ride horses through the forest along a river.
 Experience rustic mud baths and cool off with a rewarding swim by the pool at our eco-resort after hiking to a beautiful waterfall.

-Your group will stay at either Hotel Montechiari or Hotel La Pradera.
-Both hotels offer some of the best views of Arenal Volcano.
-Rooms are air conditioned, Wi-Fi enabled and both hotels have refreshing swimming pools.
+Your group will stay at one of the following hotels near Arenal volcano: Hotel San Bosco, Hotel Montechiari, Lavas Tacotal, or Lavas del Arenal.
+All of the hotels offer great views of Arenal Volcano.
+Rooms are air conditioned, Wi-Fi enabled and have refreshing swimming pools.

 Hacienda Guachipelin is an eco-resort set atop the mountains with an open air restaurant overlooking the valley.
 Facilities include a pool, patio with hammocks, air conditioned rooms, Wi-Fi, and a recreation space